spatha0011/spatha_vsd-hdp/Day4/README.md

 ```
 ![Alt Text](Images/10_e.png)

-The waveform illustrates a `synthesis vs. simulation mismatch` caused by the RTL not including i0 and i1 in the sensitivity list, leading to incorrect simulation behavior not seen in synthesized hardware.
+The waveform illustrates a `synthesis vs. simulation mismatch` caused by the RTL not including i0 and i1 in the sensitivity list.

 ![Alt Text](Images/10_d.png)